cjerdonek/sf-elections-commission/docs/audio.md

 Start iMovie (e.g. by clicking on it in the "Applications" folder).
 Drag the MP3 audio file into the project area.
 Also drag the image file into the audio area.
-The top of your iMovie window should now look something like this--
+The top of your iMovie window should now look something like the following.
+The green region corresponds to the audio file, and the picture inside the green region corresponds to the visual image.

 ![](images/imovie_01_initial_setup.png "iMovie - initial setup")

-The image you dragged has a length of time associated to it that says how long it should display in the movie.
+The imported image has a length of time associated to it that says how long the image should display in the movie.
 After dragging, this time starts out as 4 seconds, so you need to lengthen the time of the image to match the length of the audio.

 To confirm the length of the _audio clip_ in iMovie, click the green "gear" in the upper left corner of the green box.
 This lets you access